ktiqbal/PyFoamDecomp/README.md

 A Python toolbox for working with **decomposed OpenFOAM cases** — cases that have been split across `processor0/`, `processor1/`, … directories by `decomposePar`.

-> **Early-stage project.** The current toolset covers timestep inspection and cleanup.
+> **Early-stage project.** The current toolset covers timestep inspection, cleanup, and log parsing.
 More utilities for decomposed data handling are planned.

 No third-party dependencies — everything runs on the Python 3 standard library.